rootsecdev/Microsoft-Blue-Forest/PFSENSE/Readme.md

    ![](https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Screenshots/PFSENSE58.PNG)

 4. At this point we need to configure the Windows Defender Firewall to Deny connections on our hyper-v host coming from our management network.
 This further protects our hyper-v host from the management network.
-So if any inbound traffic happens to his 172.16.1.2 if will get denied because of the firewall rule.
-You can do so in an elevated powershell window with the code below(test code on hyper-v host then remove this comment):
+So if any inbound traffic happens to hit 172.16.1.2 if will get denied because of the firewall rule.
+If your management vnic has a different IP then adjust code accordingly.
+You can create the firewall rule in an elevated powershell window with the code below:

 ```
 New-NetFirewallRule -DisplayName "Deny Inbound Traffic on Management vnic" -Direction Inbound -LocalAddress 172.16.1.2 -Action Block -Enabled True